 - Treat this resource as a guide only try hard to deliver the material in a way that will suit your audience and that your audience will enjoy. - REP modules are learner-led, so focus on what the class wants to talk about.
 There is no need to cover all the material in the time you have been given.
-See where the conversation goes, focus on what the class identifies as being important or relevant, and explore those ideas.
+See where the conversation goes, focus on what the class identifies as

+THE REP: WHANAU

+Opening 5

+Icebreaker 6

+ACTIVITY #1 Game of Whānau Life 7

+SECTION 1 Relationships 9

+SECTION 2 Family 13

+SECTION 3 Breaking up 16

+SECTION 4 Unhealthy relationships and domestic violence 22

+Closing 22

+Activity printing materials 30

+Copyright © Community Law Wellington and Hutt Valley 2021 info@wclc.org.nz being important or relevant, and explore those ideas.
 Just to repeat: there is no need to get through all the material!

-THE REP: WHĀNAU Opening 5 Icebreaker ACTIVITY #1 Game of Whānau Life 7 SECTION 1 Relationships 9 SECTION 2 Family 12 SECTION 3 Breaking up 15 SECTION 4 Unhealthy relationships and domestic violence 21 28 Closing Activity printing materials 29 Copyright © Community Law Wellington and Hutt Valley 2018 info@wclc.org.nz